informatics-isi-edu/ermrest/user-doc/annotation.md

   - `"entry/create"`: A sub-context of `entry` that only applies to creating new resources.
 - `"filter"`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
 - `"row_name"`: Any abbreviated title-like presentation context.
+  - `"row_name/title"`: A sub-context of `row_name` that only applies to title of page.
+  - `"row_name/compact"`: A sub-context of `row_name` that only applies to compact, tabluar presentation of a row (When a foreignkey value is displayed in a tabular presentation).
+  - `"row_name/detailed"`: A sub-context of `row_name` that only applies to entity-level presentation of a row (When a foreignkey value is displayed in the entity-level page).
 - `"*"`: A default to apply for any context not matched by a more specific context name.

 If more than one _context_ name in the annotation payload matches, the _options_ should be combined in the following order (first occurrence wins):